Trace formulas for $\mathcal{S}^p$-perturbations and extension of Koplienko-Neidhardt trace formulas

 \subsection{Koplienko trace formula}

 We first establish the existence of second order SSF for a pair of self-adjoint operators $\{H_{0}+V,H_{0}\}$, where $V\in\Sp^{2}_{sa}(\hilh)$, see Theorem \ref{SOT-Sacase}.
 We prove the result for functions on $\R$ that are twice differentiable and satisfy \eqref{facto2bis}.
-In fact, this relaxes the continuity of $f''$ assumed in the main result of \cite[Theorem 5.1]{CoLemSkSu19}.
-The novelty of our method is that it establishes the non-negativity of the SSF.
+This relaxes the continuity of $f''$ assumed in \cite[Theorem 5.1]{CoLemSkSu19}.
+As a by-product, our method yields a direct proof of the non-negativity of the SSF, which is a well known result.
 Our goal is achieved with the help of the following lemma.

 \begin{lma} Let $f:\R\to\C$ be twice differentiable and such that there exists a separable Hilbert space $\mathfrak{H}$ and two bounded Borel functions $a,b:\R^{2}\to\mathfrak{H}$ such that